 Synodic Month: The period of completing phase cycle (eg. New Moon to New Moon) → 29.5 days (takes longer than Sidereal Month).

 The Moon's phase.
 We always see (nearly) the same face of the Moon.
-This is due to the synchronous rotation of Moon with Earth.
-Therefore, Moon's 1 rotation around itself (rotational period) is equal to 1 rotation around Earth (orbital period).
+This is due to the synchronous rotation of the Moon with Earth.
+Therefore, the Moon's 1 rotation around itself (rotational period) is equal to 1 rotation around Earth (orbital period).

 Definition of an eclipse: Any time one astronomical object casts a shadow on another.